BitronV3/space-colonizers/README.md

 # space-colonizers
-A small game in python (yes i know) where you play the general of the alien army during the Space Invasion
+Space Colonizers is a small game in python *(yes i know)* where you play the general of the alien army during the Space Invasion